-Words That Heal is based on six years of contemporary application of bibliotherapy using imaginative literature and data collected from facilitators and service users.
+Words That Heal is based on many years of contemporary application of bibliotherapy using imaginative literature and data collected from facilitators and service users.
 It is underpinned by research from the fields of neuroscience, reader response, storytelling, positive psychology and the psychology of fiction.
 The emphasis is on improving wellbeing through building positivity and empathy.

 Words That Heal is an initiative of Bibliotherapy Australia.